Practice Plus Group

 We process personal information relating to identified natural persons so we may deliver a thorough and efficient service for our patients.

 NHS health records may be electronic, physical (paper) or a mixture of both.
 We use a combination of working practices and technology to guarantee that your information is kept confidential and secure.
-Records held by Care UK may include the following information about you:
+Records held by Practice Plus Group may include the following information about you:

 - Details such as your address, carer, legal representative, emergency contact details

-- Any contact the Care UK operational units have had with you, such as appointments, clinic visits, emergency appointments, telephone calls etc.
+- Any contact the Practice Plus Group operational units have had with you, such as appointments, clinic visits, emergency appointments, telephone calls etc.

 - Notes and reports about your health